algolia/jekyll-algolia/README.md

   files_to_exclude: []
 ```

-If you want to exclude more files, you should add them to the array:
+If you want to exclude more files, you should add them to the array.
+Note that
+you can use glob patterns to exclude several files at once.

 ```yml
 algolia: